 10. Do not bring children or others into it

 When you are reacting emotionally to verbal nastiness, you might be tempted to bring in your kids or parents or friends into the argument.
-Refrain.
+Refrain because that’s not the answer to how to get over hurtful words in a relationship.
 It will only lead to an escalation.
 If the fight is over one particular issue and it’s between the two of you, leave the rest out.

 Getting over hurtful words, spoken deliberately or otherwise requires a lot of patience and self-assuredness.
 You need to be confident in your own skin to understand that it’s not always about you but it’s about him.
 Get ready to make new beginnings and work towards a healthier and happier marriage – one where you don’t have to ask that question again – why does my husband say things to hurt me?